Historic Kiddieland Miniature Railroad

 Iconic in size and appearance, the Browning Locomotive steam crane is used to lift logs on to the sawmill skid-way when operation demands.
 Originally built for the US Navy in 1941 by the Browning Crane & Shovel Company.
 Currently out of service for inspection and rebuilding.

 America’s unsung hero: The steam traction engine, sometimes referred to as a steam tractor, was a versatile tool for the farmer.
 It was responsible for increased food production in the 1890s - 1925.
 Farmers could finally purchase a machine to pull plows and power devices like threshing machines - tasks horses did before these unique machines were available.
 The museum’s examples of the steam traction engine come from numerous manufacturers and were built between 1899 - 1922.
 Operation is on select weekends and in full swing at the Labor Day Weekend Steam & Power Show when the threshing machine is used to process grains for the fall harvest.

-Every town, village, or settlement had a blacksmith.
+Every town, village, or settlement had a blacksmith these people were artisans in every sense of the word.
 The craft was indispensable back in the early 1900s.
-Everything from wagon wheels to plows was repaired, as well as nails and other hardware produced, at your local smith.
+Everything from wagon wheels to plows were repaired, as well as nails and other hardware produced, at your local smith.
 Our blacksmith shop is open various days throughout the operating season.
 Visit the blacksmith and see how fire, anvil, and hammer come together with artistic knowledge to create useful and beautiful creations.
 You can even purchase some of these one-of-a-kind items from the Depot Store - the museum's gift shop.